uplimit/course-dbt/greenery/projects/week_3.md

 e8b6528e-a830-4d03-a027-473b411c7f02	| 39.73
 fb0e8be7-5ac4-4a76-a1fa-2cc4bf0b2d80	| 60.94

-# finish thought
-To calculate this, I updated intermediate model I built in week 2 (name: int_sessions_grouped_by_product.sql; location: models/marts/product/intermediate).

-This model aggeragtes stg_events table at the session-level.
-I added columns whether or not the session had a page view event, add-to-cart event, or purchase event.
-T

-hen I created a fact model (name: facts_product_conversions, location: models/marts/product) to calcuate the different conversion rates that exist across the funnel like page view to add to cart, page view to purchase, add to cart to purchase.
+To calculate this, I created a new intermediate model (name: `int_sessions_grouped_by_product.sql`; location: `models/marts/product/intermediate`) that aggregates page view event, add-to-cart event, and/or purchase event at the product-level.
+Then I created a fact model (name: `facts_product_conversions.sql`, location: `models/marts/product`) to calcuate the different conversion rates that exist across the funnel like page view to add to cart, page view to purchase, add to cart to purchase.

 ### PART 2